 In addition, Dr. Drake has served as trustee and national president of the Alpha Omega Alpha Honor Medical Society and as chair of the board of trustees of the Association of Academic Health Centers.
-He is chair of the NCAA Board of Governors, past chair of the Council of Presidents of the Association of Public and Land-grant Universities and the Association of American Universities and vice chair of the Big Ten Conference Council of Presidents/Chancellors.
+He is chair of the NCAA Board of Governors, past chair of the Association of Public and Land-grant Universities and the Association of American Universities and vice chair of the Big Ten Conference Council of Presidents/Chancellors.

-He holds additional leadership roles for the American Talent Initiative, University Innovation Alliance, National Collegiate Athletic Association and Big Ten Conference.
+He holds additional leadership roles for the American Talent Initiative, University Innovation Alliance and National Collegiate Athletic Association.